canonical/snapcraft/docs/java-applications.rst

          - network
          - cups-control

 Since Freeplane is a desktop application, we use the :ref:`gnome-3-28 extension <the-gnome-3-28-extension>` to configure and setup the desktop integration and permissions for the snap.
-Although Freeplane is a Java Swing application which doesn’t need acces to GTK or GNOME, the GNOME extension is stil useful because it sets up many toolkit-independent libraries and functionality such as mouse cursor themes, locales and the XDG runtime environment.
+Although Freeplane is a Java Swing application which doesn’t need access to GTK or GNOME, the GNOME extension is still useful because it sets up many toolkit-independent libraries and functionality such as mouse cursor themes, locales and the XDG runtime environment.

 Parts
 -----